 Continue to review the metrics for each landing page to determine what works best.

 Content creation is one of the most used B2B marketing strategies.
-Blogs help B2B companies obtain 67% more leads compared to marketers that do not blog.
+Blogs help B2B companies obtain 67% more leads compared to marketers who do not blog.

 Blogs provide a great opportunity to use remarketing for existing lead generation content, such as eBooks or webinars.
 Remember that visitors need to complete your form to access this exclusive content.